collardeau/react-with-state-props/README.md

 ## Examples

-Create some state, and set handlers for each key on your state:
+Create some state (and set handlers for each key on your state):

 ```javascript
 import Container from "react-with-state-props"